 The control room at Omnivox Studio, Sweden.

-Certain aspects of the studio have proven to work excellently over the 15 years the studio has been in existence.
-Other parts have been replaced.
-New (and old!) equipment is continually acquired, and Omnivox is constantly upgraded.
+Many aspects of the studio have proven to work great over the 15 years the studio has been in existence.
+The construction in itself for instance.
+It’s mostly gear that is replaced as new and better stuff presents itself.
+New and vintage equipment is continually acquired, and Omnivox is constantly upgraded.

-If you will be here working as an engineer or producer and want to use your own DAW, you are free to hook up your gear to the studio.
+If you will be here working as an engineer or producer and want to use your own DAW, you are free to hook up your gear to the Apollos.

 CONSOLE

 The mixing console has been changed a couple of times.
 Most recently, we had a Trident Series 65, which was later replaced with the current AMEK TAC Magnum.
-Re-capped and upgraded with Langley preamps in the summer of 2022.
+The AMEK was re-capped and upgraded with Langley preamps in the summer of 2022.

 The console has tape returns, which facilitates analog recording.
 It also has a built-in bantam-patch where all outboard gear is connected.